Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ## Start workers

 Sometimes it may be necessary to start the process actions manually.
-For example, you can use it if you have disabled the *Disable workflow* toggle in the *Actindo Work Flow Engine* box of the engine room panel, and you want the workers to start immediately.
+For example, if you have previously disabled the *Disable workflow* toggle in the *Actindo Work Flow Engine* box of the engine room panel, and you want the workers to start immediately.

 #### Prerequisites